-Making the decision to rent your property out can be a daunting experience.
-Whether it is an investment property or a property you have lived in and vacated, you want to ensure that you protect both yourself and the property, whilst getting the best possible return.
+Making the decision to rent out your property can be a daunting one.
+Whether it is an investment property or a property you have lived in and vacated, you’ll want to ensure that you protect both yourself and the property, whilst getting the best possible return.

-The role of a Property Manager is not just to collect the rent.
-It is a comprehensive management service which may include the following services:
+A Property Manager’s role is not just to collect the rent.
+They provide a comprehensive management service which may include the following:

-This of course comes at a fee – sometimes up to 10% of the weekly rental figure, plus a letting fee for finding a tenant for your property.
+This of course comes at a fee – sometimes up to 10% of the weekly rental figure, as well as a letting fee for finding a tenant for your property.

-A survey of investors by Woolcott Research found that two out of five self-managing landlords interviewed had experienced tenants defaulting on rent.
-It also found that landlords who used Property Managers to manage their relationships with tenants were likely to face fewer problems.
+A survey of investors by Woolcott Research found that two out of five of the self-managing landlords interviewed had experienced tenants defaulting on rent.
+It also found that landlords who used property managers to manage their relationships with tenants were likely to face fewer problems.

 With over 4,000 agents Australia-wide registered to the service, sellmycastle.com.au provides a free, impartial and transparent online service that allows landlords to compare local property manager’s commission & fees to assist in selecting an agent.

-When you do decide to hire a Property Manager, then the selection process is similar to an interview– where you are the boss!
+When you do decide to hire a property manager, then the selection process is similar to an interview.

-Making the decision to rent out your property brings with it a big financial risk.
-If you have previously called the property home, there is often an emotional attachment to the property as well.
+Renting out your property involves a big financial risk.
+If you have previously called the property ‘home’, you may also have an emotional attachment.

-No doubt, you have heard the many horror stories of ‘nightmare tenants’.
-Of course, not every tenant is a nightmare, but it pays to protect yourself and your asset in the event that something does go wrong.
+No doubt, you have heard the many horror stories of nightmare tenants.
+Of course, most tenants don’t fall into that category, but it pays to protect yourself and your asset in the event that something does go wrong.

 The common features covered in the insurance are: